sambhavnoobcoder/stock_prediction_django/README.md

 # stock_prediction_django

-stock prediction app using django frame work . its main features are :
+stock prediction app using django frame work . its demo video is as follows: